saxon1964/neovim-tips/README.md

 ## 🚫 Disabling Completion in Search Bar

-If you're using completion engines like `blink.cmp` or `nvim-cmp` and want to disable autocompletion suggestions in the picker's search bar, you can use the custom filetype `neovim-tips-search`:
+If you're using completion engines like `blink.cmp` or `nvim-cmp` and want to disable autocompletion suggestions in the picker's search bar, you can use the custom filetype `neovim-tips-search`.
+For more troubleshooting help, see `:help neovim-tips-troubleshooting`:

 ### For blink.cmp:
 ```lua